jmjprogrammer/TagIt/README.md

 # TagIt
-Get info about songs, artists, and albums from MusicBrainz.org and create ID3V2 tags.
+Get info about songs, artists, and albums from MusicBrainz.org and create ID3V2 tags.<br>
 You can visit the webpage or run the included file with NW.js.

 Steps: